-- i.
-The Senior Note & Comment Editor shall place all requests for submissions in the appropriate law school announcements, in every first-year student's hangfile, and on the Journal's bulletin board and door. - ii.
-The Senior Note & Comment Editor shall hold no less than two information meetings for interested students and notice for these meetings shall be placed in the law school's announcements and on the Journal's board and door. - iii.
-The Senior Note & Comment Editor will attend any other relevant law school sponsored informational meetings or assure that another Senior Board member will attend.
+- a.
+The Senior Note & Comment Editor shall, in coordination with the other law school journals, give eligible law students adequate notice of the Write-On Process. . - b.
+The Senior Note & Comment Editor shall hold no less than two information meetings for interested students and notice for these meetings shall be placed in the law school's announcements and on the Journal's board and door. - c.
+The Senior Note & Comment Editor will attend any other relevant law school sponsored informational meetings or assure that another Senior Editorial Board member will attend.

-d.
-Acceptance Numbers
+5. Acceptance Numbers

-i.
-The newly elected Senior Board will select a range for accepted first-year, second-year, and transfer students based on the needs of the Journal.

-e.
-Selection Decisions and Criteria

-- i.
-The Senior Note & Comment Editor will assign the appropriate number of submissions to each non-Senior Board staff member. - ii.
-Each staff member shall be given a detailed evaluation form for scoring each submission. - iii.
-Each staff member shall turn in evaluation forms to the Senior Note & Comment Editor for each submission after reading the assigned submissions. - iv.
-The Senior Note & Comment Editor shall tally and review the scores after receiving all evaluation forms. - v.
-The Senior Note & Comment Editor shall submit to the Editor-in-Chief a list of candidates recommended for acceptance. - vi.
-The Editor-in-Chief shall offer acceptance to applicants based on the recommendations of the Note & Comment Editors and the Senior Note & Comment Editor by August 1. - vii.
-Any individual may be placed on a waiting list. - viii.
-If the total number of acceptance responses is below the range given by the Senior Board, the Editor-in-Chief may offer membership to waitlisted individuals.

-2. Temporary Staff membership

 a.
+The newly elected Senior Editorial Board will select a range for accepted first-year, second-year, and transfer students based on the needs of the Journal.

+6. Selections Decisions and Criteria

+- a.
+The Senior Note & Comment Editor will assign the appropriate number of submissions to each Contributing Editor.
+Members of the Senior Editorial Board may participate in reviewing submissions, but are not required to do so. - b.
+Each Contributing Editor shall be given a detailed evaluation form for scoring each submission. - c.
+Each Contributing Editor shall turn in evaluation forms to the Senior Note & Comment Editor for each submission after reading the assigned submissions. - d.
+The Senior Note & Comment Editor shall tally and review the scores after receiving all evaluation forms. - e.
+The Senior Note & Comment Editor shall submit to the Editor-in-Chief a list of candidates recommended for acceptance. - f.
+The Editor-in-Chief shall offer acceptance to applicants based on the recommendations of the Note & Comment Editors and the Senior Note & Comment Editor by August 1. - g.
+Any individual may be placed on a waiting list.
-The Editor-in-Chief, in consultation with the Journal's Senior Board, Editorial Board, and Staff, may extend temporary staff membership to visiting second-year students if:

-- i.
-Such students have been displaced from their law schools by conditions not of their own making; and - ii.
-Such students are current members, in good standing, or a reputable law journal at their schools.
+- h.
+If the total number of acceptance responses is below the range given by the Senior Editorial Board, the Editor-in-Chief may offer membership to waitlisted individuals. - B. Temporary Staff Membership - 1.
+The Editor-in-Chief, in consultation with the Senior Editorial Board, Contributing Editors, or Staff, may extend temporary staff membership to visiting second-year students if: - a.
+Such students have been displaced from their law schools by conditions not of their own making; and - b.
+Such students are current members, in good standing, of a reputable law journal at their schools.

-IV.
-Article IV: Editorial and Publication Process
+XIII.
+Editorial and Publication Process